-This latest offering of Ghost Avenue harkens back to the times, when the ’80s were deliriously high on NWoBHM and all its bands.
+This latest offering of Ghost Avenue harkens back to the times when the ’80s were deliriously high on NWoBHM and all its bands.
 Many of them are still around, alive and kickin’ to this day.
 Well, then again not quite that many anymore, as we just saw a few important departures in 2016.

-This specific horde of Norwegian metallers made us wait almost four long years to finally inject their third full length album Impact onto an already saturated marketplace.
+This specific horde of Norwegian metallers made us wait almost four long years to finally inject their third full-length album Impact onto an already saturated marketplace.
 And in truth, the Norwegian shores associate more with the dark side of metal.
-So it is a pleasure to find some grass roots Heavy Metal folks from up North.
+So it is a pleasure to find some grassroots Heavy Metal folks from up North.

 Ghost Avenue formed in 2002 under the sobriquet of Ghost.
 The band then went ahead and released their first studio album The Engraving still under this identity in 2010.
 As the lore goes, they had to change to Ghost Avenue for reasons of their Swedish satanic namesakes.
 The latter probably threatened to turn them into ugly frogs through black magick.
 And that’s serious: You don’t want to wake up in Kermit’s world, haunted by dreams of Miss Piggy in space fighting screaming jelly buttons.

 The record’s storyline revolves around the somewhat threadbare and timeworn theme of an alien invasion hitting us measly earthlings at lightning speed.
-Humanity obviously fights back, described in cheese laden lyrics that sometimes are just barely on the good side of silly.
+Humanity obviously fights back, described in cheese-laden lyrics that sometimes are just barely on the good side of silly.

 Now, Impact gets you this heart-warming piece of sturdy Heavy Metal, the way they don’t often make it these days anymore.
 The band feature this insane and insanely catchy mix of Iron Maiden with a lump of Krokus and a hint of Dio sometimes appearing in the background.
 This also tells you that the record is not something we never heard before in some way, shape, or form.

-Now, still Impact misses something and it is subtle.
+Now, still Impact misses something, and it is subtle.
 Imagine a chocolate cake, looking good and all ingredients there.
 Gleaming, soft – just chocolaty good.
 On the surface at least.
 Then you start to eat it and it is sweet, but a kind of blandly sweet.
 It is soft and smooth, but just mushily soft and smooth.
 Feels like something from a parallel universe and some alien makin’ it.

 And it is the same feeling you are getting with this record.
 All ingredients there, correctly spiced, yet something does not feel right.
 The first thing you get is this repetitive look and feel.
 Okay, it IS difficult to inject variety into a Heavy Metal record, I’ll give them that.
 And Ghost Avenue would not be the first guilty of this sin.

 It is like I want to yell at the vocalist to finally get me this evil metal scream, Dream Evil style.
 Of course, you don’t want them to do some indecent Brittney style howling about the stage.
 But no, it is always that stable tonality, somewhat steadily at mid-tempo levels that after a while gets on the wrong side of you.

-The scratchy vocals, the furious riffs and solos, hooked on a bare bone, no-nonsense delivery style will give you your fair share of metal for the airtime delivered.
-Solid, down home metal fare with a story to tell.
-Not more, not less.
+The scratchy vocals, the furious riffs, and solos, all of that hooked on a bare bone, no-nonsense delivery style will give you your fair share of metal for the airtime delivered.
+Solid, down-home metal fare with a story to tell.